AlvGJ-UGR/wifi-csi-presence-sensing/.ai/PROJECT_STATE.md

 # Blockers

 Raw CSI acquisition itself requires physical access to the ESP32 hardware and cannot be completed in a documentation-only session.
-Everything needed to perform that session (guide + format spec) is now in place.
+All Phase 1 documentation deliverables (flashing guide, session format spec, hardware config template, pre-flight checklist) are now complete — there is no further engineering work that can be done without physical hardware in hand.
+The next session must be a hands-on capture session.

 ---